About API Alerts

 The API returns one of these HTTP codes upon receiving a request: 400, 401, 403, 404, 408, 500, 502, or 503

 The response time of the API exceeds a specified period.

 A request count alert condition is similar to a policy alert that uses the rate limiting policy.
 Valid entries for the time interval option for a request count are in the range 1 - 999999999.
 These time intervals specified are implemented as sliding windows, not absolute minute boundaries, to prevent problems caused by data bursts.

-You create and configure an API alert by adding alerts to an API instance in API Manager.
+You create and configure an API alert by adding alerts to a deployed version in API Manager.

 When the alert fires, API Manager sends email notifications to you, and to others if configured.

 When you set an alert, you select users in your Business Group who can receive email notifications about the alert.
 The notification includes information about events that trigger the alert as specified by the level of severity.
 Users receive two emails:

 One email describes the alert.
 For example:

 Your API Version, jsonplaceholderapi - 1.0.development, has received greater than 1 requests within 1 consecutive periods of 1 minutes.